 - Tell your healthcare provider if your child has trouble swallowing EPZICOM tablets.

 - Do not run out of EPZICOM.
 The virus in your blood may increase and the virus may become harder to treat.
 W hen your supply starts to run low, get more from your healthcare provider or pharmacy

 - If you take too much EPZICOM, call your healthcare provider or go to the nearest hospital emergency room right away.

 What are the possible side effects of EPZICOM?

-- Changes in immune system (Immune Reconstitution Syndrome).
+- Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your healthcare provider if you start having new or worse symptoms of infection after you start taking EPZICOM.
+Tell your healthcare provider right away if you start having new symptoms after you start taking EPZICOM.

 - Heart attack (myocardial infarction).
-Some HIV medicines including EPZICOM may increase your risk of heart attack.
+Some HIV-1 medicines including EPZICOM may increase your risk of heart attack.